In freed Qaraqosh

 There are however few total destructions: Qaraqosh, the most important Christian city in Iraq, didn’t sustain the same level of damages as Sinjar, the Yazidi city, which lost 75% of its surface.
 Here, most of the walls are standing.
 Burnt and shot, but standing.

 Qaraqosh went through flames, death and occupation, but its houses and churches rising toward the sky mirror the strength of its Christian people, these refugees who impress us with their capacity to get back on their feet, again and again – and it’s been more than two years now.
-For the members of the Brotherhood with Iraq, being able to re-enter Qaraqosh is a strong emotion, as it’s where our association started in 2011.
+For the members of Fraternity in Iraq, being able to re-enter Qaraqosh is a strong emotion, as it’s where our association started in 2011.

 Mar Zeina church, whose bell tower was damaged and lost its bells